 Why should I book a light tackle boat?

 Time is a big factor on most trips.
 You don't want to spend 2-3 hours of your trip chugging along trying to get to where the fish are.
 Having the speed to comfortably get you to the fish is key.
 This gives you a huge advantage in the amount of area you can cover on your trip.
 This is particularly important in bottom fishing.
 Draft is also important.
 The big boats can't get into shallow water areas that are key to fishing Key West.
 Pilchards, mullet and other baitfish live here.
 There are channels and basins these boats just can't reach.
 Also, these shallow areas always stay calm and make for a comfortable trip when the waters get too rough to fish offshore.
 Fishing light tackle is also just more fun.
 Sitting in a chair cranking in a fish with a big reel that overpowers them isn't my idea of fun.
 Fishing 12-25 pound line is so much more interactive and challenging.
 I like the fish to fight back and my customers to feel like they did more than crank in a fish on a winch.
 Having a more fuel efficient boat lowers my prices.
 I do not charge a fuel surcharge.
 Not having to pay commissions to booking booths, concierges, or online booking websites passes the savings on to you.
-These can increase your trip cost by up to 25%.
+These usually increase your trip cost by up to 30%.
 It's always better to book directly with the person who is actually taking you fishing.
 Not a broker, not a consierge, the actual guide.